Sanders making gains with black voters ahead of South Carolina contest, top state officials say

 Both Robertson and Scott also credit billionaire former hedge fund manager turned environmental and progressive advocate Tom Steyer for stepping up efforts to reach black voters in South Carolina.

-“The question in South Carolina is the impact of Tom Steyer in the in the primary on Saturday,” Scott noted.
+“The question in South Carolina is the impact of Tom Steyer in the primary on Saturday,” Scott noted.

 And Robertson said “it appears he resonates very well.
 He’s very personable. ...
 I’m not going to be surprised if Steyer wins a delegate or two.”